dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

   SUB rsp, 8
   STORE [rsp], rbx
   ```
   Often, a function prologue saves multiple registers by using multiple `PUSH` instructions.
-In our case, the next `PUSH` instruction can start executing after the `SUB` $\mu$op of the previous `PUSH` instruction finishes, and doesn't have to wait for the `STORE` $\mu$op, which can now execute asynchronously.
+In our case, the next `PUSH` instruction can start executing after the `SUB` $\mu$op of the previous `PUSH` instruction finishes and doesn't have to wait for the `STORE` $\mu$op, which can now execute asynchronously.

 * **In parallel**: consider `HADDPD xmm1, xmm2` instruction, which will sum up (reduce) two double-precision floating-point values from `xmm1` and `xmm2` and store two results in `xmm1` as follows:
   ```